NickinAction/visual-assembly-interpreter-csharp/README.md

 # Visual ARM Assembly Interpreter/Compiler

-This program can run basic ARM Assembly and the aim of this project was to use OOP to to emulate an how an actual CPU functions.
-Through this project I learned C# and Unit testing.
+This program can run basic ARM Assembly, and this project aimed to use OOP to emulate the actual function of a CPU.
+Through this project, I learned C# and Unit testing.